Children and youth consistently get a strong start and have a solid foundation for success in school, work and life.

 - Build resilient and trauma-informed communities through Adverse Childhood Experiences (ACE), Trauma-informed Care, self-care, and other resilience-building trainings

 - Ensure children enter Kindergarten prepared to succeed in school

 - Increase public awareness of the importance of early childhood in Gallatin County

 - Ensure ECCC is the main early childhood resource for legislators in Gallatin County

 - Ensure local Project LAUNCH work receives guidance and is sustainable after the grant period ends in September, 2019

 - Ensure ECCC remains sustainable for the next 3-5 years

 Demand for high quality early care and education in Gallatin County is high and unfortunately the supply is low.
-Often the cost of care is high and parents are feeling the stress of trying to afford it while many child care providers are struggling to retain staff and keep their doors open.
+Often the cost for care is high and parents feel the stress.
+Care providers struggle too to retain staff and keep their doors open.

 - Increase the availability and affordability of high-quality infant care slots in Gallatin County from 340 to 680 by 2020 (340 new slots for a 100% increase)